Employment and Support Allowance (ESA) eligibility

 (b) At least once a month, has an involuntary episode of lost or altered consciousness that causes significant reduction in awareness or concentration - 6 Points

-Mental, cognitive and intellectual function
+Mental, cognitive and intellectual functions

 Descriptors: